juicedata/juicefs-csi-driver/docs/en/guide/cache.md

   juicefs/mount-cache-pvc: "jfs-cache-pvc"
 ```

-## Use generic ephemeral volume as cache path {#cache-ephemeral}
+## Use generic ephemeral volumes as cache paths {#cache-ephemeral}

 If you need dynamically provisioned, per-Pod cache storage without pre-creating PVCs, you can use generic ephemeral volumes.
-Kubernetes automatically creates a PVC owned by the Mount Pod, provisions the volume via the specified StorageClass, and garbage collects the PVC when the Pod is deleted.
+Kubernetes automatically creates a PVC owned by the Mount Pod, provisions the volume via the specified StorageClass, and garbage-collects the PVC when the Pod is deleted.

 This is useful when:

-* You want cache on dedicated block storage (e.g. EBS) rather than the node root filesystem
+* You want cache on dedicated block storage (e.g., EBS) rather than the node root filesystem.
-* You need per-Pod cache isolation in multi-tenant environments
+* You need per-Pod cache isolation in multi-tenant environments.
-* The number of Mount Pods is unpredictable, making pre-created PVCs impractical
+* The number of Mount Pods is unpredictable, making pre-created PVCs impractical.

 ### Using ConfigMap